Through Zimbabwe, Botswana, Namibia and South Africa.

 Guided Walking Holidays - An African Journey

 The waterhole is the place.
 All is equal here.
 Hunter and hunted, bird or mammal, herbivore or carnivore.
 They all must drink so all must come.
 So sit quietly and let them approach.
-This is the Africa of David Attenborough and countless TV shows.
+This is the Africa of David Attenborough and countless TV natural history shows.
 And yet here it is, just in front of you.

 Travel in a comfortable and robust overland truck and start this incredible adventure in Victoria Falls, Zimbabwe, where we enjoy a guided tour of the magnificent Falls and a sunset cruise on the Zambezi River.
 Across the Zambezi we enter Botswana to spend the afternoon on a sunset cruise, game viewing in the unspoilt wilderness of Chobe National Park.

 The next day begins with a Game Drive in Chobe before crossing into Namibia.
 We drive through the Caprivi to our lodge on the banks of the Kwando River.

 Heading back into Botswana and onto the Okavango Delta, we camp for two nights and spend our day exploring the water pathways by speedboat and mokoro (traditional dugout canoe).
 We take a bush walk to spot elephants, waterbuck and other animals in this watery paradise.

 Returning to Namibia we make our way along the Caprivi to Rundu on the banks of the Kavango River, overlooking Angola.
 From here it’s on to Etosha National Park for two days filled with Game Drives, in search of the big five as well as cheetah, giraffe, zebra and the numerous types of antelope the park has to offer.
 (We cannot always guarantee accommodation inside the Park.)